herbestrella/herbestrella.github.io/_drafts/install-vmware-cloud-gateway-for-hybrid-cloud-management.md

 - Add DNS to your VMC on AWS NSX
 - Add the FQDN Zone to your DNS Gateways in (VMC on AWS) NSX
 - Verify connectivity in troubleshooting section of VMC on AWS Console
-    - Resolve all and ensure they are green, in my setup one of hosts had an issue with port 902 and I only had a single DNS server to work with, but it still worked.
+    - Resolve all and ensure they are green, in my setup one of hosts had an issue with port 902 and I only had a single DNS server, but it still worked.

 ## Setup

 Download the ISO from [VMware Customer Connect](https://customerconnect.vmware.com/home)

 Run the UI-Installer
-I used Ubuntu with Fusion
-- Add the ISO to my Ubuntu VM in Fusion
+- Add the ISO (to my Ubuntu VM in Fusion)
 - ```sh
     cd /media/<name>/'VMware VCGW'/ui-installer/lin64 #path to install